Student Chapter Outreach Grant

 The ASBMB Student Chapter Outreach Grant helps Student Chapters increase their involvement in science outreach activities.
 Funding is available for individual chapters to apply for up to $500 in support of outreach activities in their local communities.
 Successful applicants also will receive exclusive access to outreach expertise and resources from the Science Outreach and Communication Committee and be featured in ASBMB publications and on the ASBMB website.

-Note (June 14, 2021): The next round of applications will be accepted in Fall 2021.
-This year, we welcome proposals for in person, as well as hybrid or virtual programming.
-We will be looking for creative ideas that take into consideration accessibility, sustainability and reach to complement the current blended environment.
+We welcome proposals for in person, as well as hybrid or virtual programming.
+We will be looking for creative ideas that take into consideration accessibility, sustainability and reach.

 The grant is available to active ASBMB Student Chapters.
 There are two application deadlines each year:

 - March 1

 Applications received after the deadline will be considered for the following grant cycle.
 Chapters can apply only once per calendar year.

 Review of proposals will take place during the four weeks following the application deadline.
 Applicants then will be notified of their initial results: award not granted, award granted or conditional.
 Conditionally granted proposals will have a week to submit their revisions and will be notified of a final decision no later than two months after the initial submission.

 Application review timetable

 Applications will be reviewed based on the following criteria: